26 outdoor restaurants in Dubai to visit before the summer heat kicks in

-The sunshine is making its way back and if you’re already dreaming about the weekend, how does spending a long, leisurely lunch at a beautiful Dubai restaurant sound?
+May is here, and that means that the final few days of the alfresco season are upon us.
+If you’re looking to make the most of them, how does spending a long, leisurely lunch at a beautiful Dubai restaurant sound?
 You know the ones – the kind of spots you go to for lunch and end up staying the whole day.

-Here, we’ve rounded up 24 outdoor restaurants in Dubai that are perfect for just that…
+Here, we’ve rounded up 26 beautiful outdoor restaurants in Dubai to visit.